jookebawx/hashmap/README.md

-# Hashmap NFT Registry Application
+# Hashmap NFT Registry Application v 1.25

 This project includes a smart contract and a web application for managing NFTs.
 The smart contract (`test.sol`) handles the registration and retrieval of NFT information, while the web application (`test.html` and `app.js`) provides an interface for interacting with the contract and managing NFTs.
-The ABI file (`abi.json`) defines the contract's interface for interaction.
+The ABI file (`abi.json`) defines the contract's interface for interaction. v1.25 added a chain filtering python code (`filter chain.py`) and the filtered chain JSON file (`selected_chains.json`).
+The filtered chain are under these conditions:

+1. Networks that are not deprecated
+2. Networks that are compatible to ERC721 or/and ERC1155 standard
+3. Networks that are commonly used for NFT projects

+including their respective testnets.
+Further work considers adding non-EVM blockchain under the same conditions (e.g Solana, Stark, etc.)

 ## Overview